 Do you know what benefits you are entitled to?
 Our Benefits Calculator can help you, quickly and easily, to find out what you could be claiming.

-No one should ever treat you badly because of your sexual orientation or sex but sadly it’s something many LGBT+ people will experience.
+No one should ever treat you badly because of your sexual orientation or gender identity but sadly it’s something many LGBT+ people will experience.
 There are now laws in place to protect you, and lots of organisations that can offer support.